Slonjoh/Eshop_extension_modules/README.md

 # EShop Extension (Add Products To Cart On Pages that are not Eshop Menus)

-This project provides an interactive form for selecting probiotics strains, specifying quantities, and adding the selected product to the cart using AJAX.
+This project provides an interactive form for selecting products, specifying quantities, and adding the selected product to the cart using AJAX.
 The form is designed to work within a Joomla component (`com_eshop`).

 ## Reason for design